Archives

 Interpreting services for other languages: No

-Liz is a Texas native and graduate of Texas Woman’s University School of Physical Therapy.
+Liz is a Texas native and a graduate of Texas Woman’s University School of Physical Therapy.
 She began practicing pelvic floor physical therapy in 2006 and has since received her Clinical Specialization in Women’s Health from the American Board of Physical Therapy Specialties.
-Liz was honored to both teach nationally for and chair the Academy of Pelvic Health’s Pelvic Certification committee.
-She has served as an Assistant Clinical Professor for the University of California San Francisco’s Graduate Program in Physical Therapy since 2010 and collaborated on the creation of the first smart pelvic floor exerciser, kGoal.
+Liz was honored to both teach nationally for and chair the Academy of Pelvic Health’s Pelvic Certification Committee.
+She has served as an Assistant Clinical Professor for the University of California, San Francisco’s Graduate Program in Physical Therapy since 2010 and collaborated on the creation of the first smart pelvic floor exerciser, kGoal.

 Genevieve Feeley, PT, DPT